Olu Oluwatimi leads Seahawks rookies unable to play in second preseason game due to injury

 Taulapapa, who initially signed on July 28 after both Walker and Zach Charbonnet went down with injuries, rushed for 3 yards on one carry and had two receptions for 9 yards in the preseason opener against the Vikings.

-Taulapapa entered the game in the second quarter once the Seahawks went to their deep reserves and had 8 yards on two carries in the first half.
+Taulapapa entered the game in the second quarter once the Seahawks went to their deep reserves and had 10 yards on three carries.

 Notes